-Once reviewed, your loan specialist will send you a link to sign your agreement online and then it only remains for you to get your money.1 You can choose to have it either direct deposited into your checking account or you can visit any number of convenient MoneyGram locations and pick up your funds as cash.
+Once reviewed, your loan specialist will send you a link to sign your agreement online and then it only remains for you to get your money.1 You can choose to have it either directly deposited into your checking account or pick it up at a participating money transfer location near you.

 What Are the Other Benefits of a ChoiceCash Auto Title Loan?

 Unlike other loans, the benefits don’t end once you’ve received your money.
 Ordinarily, once the money’s gone you’re left with the repayments until the loan is repaid, but a ChoiceCash Auto Title Loan, serviced by LoanMart, doesn’t work that way.